A dynamic $(1+\varepsilon)$-spanner for disk intersection graphs: Achieving space within a fixed bounding box

-\begin{lemma} The data structure from Lemma~\ref{lemma:intersection_queries}, storing a dynamic set of disks $\S$ where between any two rebuilds $|\S| \leq N$, supports branch persistence such that: \begin{itemize} \item Queries are supported in $O(\log^2 N \log B)$ time. \item Let $r$ and $b$ be the number of \emph{root-} and \emph{branch-updates} since the last rebuild and let $z$ be the size of the symmetric difference $z := \sum\limits_{i} \, |\S - \S_i|$ at this rebuild.
-The rebuild and these updates take $O((\overline{n} + z + rB+b) \log^4 N \log B)$ expected total time and the expected space usage is $O( (\overline{n} + z + rB + b) \log^4 N)$, where $\overline{n}$ denotes the size of $\S$ at the rebuild. \end{itemize} \end{lemma} \begin{proof} We apply Lemma~\ref{lemma:branch-persistent} to the dynamic disk intersection data structure of Lemma~\ref{lemma:intersection_queries}.
+\end{itemize} \end{lemma} \begin{proof} We apply Lemma~\ref{lemma:branch-persistent} to the dynamic disk intersection data structure of Lemma~\ref{lemma:intersection_queries}.
 The disk intersection data structure has $Q(n) = O(\log^2 n)$ query time and $U(n) = O(\log^4 n)$ amortized expected update time.
 Lemma~\ref{lemma:branch-persistent} directly implies the stated query time of the branch persistent version of the data structure.
 The amortized expected insertion time of the data structure implies that $k$ updates on an initially empty data structure take $O(k \log^4 k \log B)$ total expected time.
 Since each update introduces space proportional to the original update time, the space usage is expected $O(k \log^4 k)$.
 The stated running time and space after a rebuild and some updates then follows from Lemma~\ref{lemma:branch-persistent}. \end{proof}

 \subparagraph{Auxiliary data structures.} In our original data structure, we stored two dynamic intersection data structures $Q(E,E')$ and $Q'(E,E')$ (see Definition~\ref{def:auxiliary_ds}) for \emph{every pair} of $\eps$-cells $(E,E')$, where $E'$ is bigger than $E$ and is ``close'' to $E$, where ``close'' is defined relative to only the size of $E'$.
 The structure $Q(E,E')$ stored all disks in the subpopulation $\Gamma_\eps(E)$ excluding disks that appeared in the maximal bichromatic matching $M(E,E')$, while $Q'(E,E')$ stored the disks in the population $\pi_\eps(E')$, again excluding any disks in $M(E,E')$.
 In our augmented data structure we will only store two data structures $\Q(E)$ and $\Q'(E)$ for each $\eps$-cell~$E$.
 These data structures are branch persistent, such that for each relevant pair $(E,E')$ we can store an additional branch (if necessary) instead of an almost identical copy of the data structure.
 Formally, we maintain the following structures.